Heartwarming / Harry Potter and the Chamber of Secrets

-There is also the ending of Harry Potter and the Chamber of Secrets, when Dumbledore finally learns that Harry has been Wangsting that he was only fit to be in the house of Slytherin, the so-called "house of villains."
+When Dumbledore finally learns that Harry has been Wangsting that he was only fit to be in the house of Slytherin, the so-called "house of villains."
 That moment, when Dumbledore proves to Harry that he is better than he gives himself credit for, is a truly magical one.

 Not to mention, she mentions that she and Arthur were seriously considering going to get Harry themselves.
+If anything Ron and the twins just ripped the bandage off.

 This was a small one, but when Harry and Ron are about to sneak away from class they run into McGonagall.
 Harry tells her they were going to see Hermione, who is still petrified, and McGonagall lets them go.
 McGonagall, one of the sternest, strictest, no-nonsense teachers at Hogwarts, tears up and lets them go see their friend.
-And in the end it is this what helps them solve the enigma.
+And in the end it is this visit that helps them solve the enigma.

 Harry telling the man who murdered his parents and is about to murder him and his best friend's sister that Dumbledore is a better wizard than Voldemort.
+That is demonstrating courage worthy of Gryffindor House.

 At the end of the novel, Ginny of course blames herself, despite the fact that this is in no way her fault.
 And Dumbledore tells her as much, getting her some hot chocolate and assuring her that she's not the first (or, sadly, the last) to be conned by Lord Voldemort, and that no punishment will come to her.